Australian Labor Party: Country Labor

-The Country Labor party was an Australian political party affiliated and/or a division of the Australian Labor Party (ALP).
-Although not expressly defined, Country Labor operates mainly within rural New South Wales, and is mainly seen as an extension of the New South Wales branch that operates in rural electorates.
+The Country Labor Party, commonly known as Country Labor, was an affiliated organisation of the Labor Party.
+Although not expressly defined, Country Labor operated mainly within rural New South Wales, and was mainly seen as an extension of the New South Wales branch that operates in rural electorates.

-Country Labor is a subsection of the ALP, and is used as a designation by candidates contesting elections in rural areas.
-The Country Labor Party is registered as a separate party in New South Wales, and is also registered with the Australian Electoral Commission (AEC) for federal elections.
-It does not have the same status in other states and, consequently, that designation cannot be used on the ballot paper.
+Country Labor was used as a designation by candidates contesting elections in rural areas.
+The Country Labor Party was registered as a separate party in New South Wales, and was also registered with the Australian Electoral Commission (AEC) for federal elections.
+It did not have the same status in other states and, consequently, that designation could not be used on the ballot paper.

 The creation of a separation designation for rural candidates was first suggested at the June 1999 ALP state conference in New South Wales.
 In May 2000, following Labor's success at the 2000 Benalla by-election in Victoria, Kim Beazley announced that the ALP intended to register a separate "Country Labor Party" with the AEC; this occurred in October 2000.
-The Country Labor designation is most frequently used in New South Wales.
+The Country Labor designation was most frequently used in New South Wales.
 According to the ALP's financial statements for the 2015–16 financial year, NSW Country Labor had around 2,600 members (around 17 percent of the party total), but almost no assets.
 It recorded a severe funding shortfall at the 2015 New South Wales election, and had to rely on a $1.68-million loan from the party proper to remain solvent.
 It had been initially assumed that the party proper could provide the money from its own resources, but the NSW Electoral Commission ruled that this was impermissible because the parties were registered separately.
 Instead the party proper had to loan Country Labor the required funds at a commercial interest rate.

 The Country Labor Party was de-registered by the New South Wales Electoral Commission in 2021.

 Australian Young Labor

 Australian Young Labor is the youth wing of the Australian Labor Party, where all members under age 26 are automatically members.
 It is the peak youth body within the ALP.
-Former presidents of AYL have included former NSW Premier Bob Carr, Federal Manager of Opposition Business Tony Burke, former Special Minister of State Senator John Faulkner, former Australian Workers Union National Secretary, current Member for Maribyrnong and former Federal Labor Leader Bill Shorten as well as dozens of State Ministers and MPs.
-The current National President is Jason Byrne from South Australia.
+Former presidents of AYL have included former NSW Premier Bob Carr, Federal Leader of the House Tony Burke, former Special Minister of State Senator John Faulkner, former Australian Workers Union National Secretary, former Member for Maribyrnong and former Federal Labor Leader Bill Shorten, as well as dozens of State Ministers and MPs.
+The current National President is Manu Risoldi.